About USC Gould

 Undergraduate: University of Southern California

-Erika Ingram was born and raised in Southern California.
-She graduated from the University of Southern California with a BA in International Relations.
-As an undergraduate, she joined numerous service organizations, studied abroad in Rwanda and Jordan, interned as a member of JusticeCorps, and interned for the Los Angeles District Attorney’s Office.
-After graduating, she spent her year off at the Edmund D. Edelman Children’s Court working for the judicial officers and research attorneys.
+Erika was born and raised in Southern California.
+She graduated from the University of Southern California with a BA in international relations.
+As an undergraduate, she joined numerous service organizations, studied abroad in Rwanda and Jordan, interned as a member of JusticeCorps, and interned for the Los Angeles District Attorney's Office.
+After graduating, she spent her gap year at the Edmund D. Edelman Children's Court working for the judicial officers and research attorneys.